wwarthen/Test/pull_request_template.md

-**All pull requests should be based against the dev branch**
+Pull Request instructions:

-Please replace these comments with:
+- Please base all pull requests against the dev branch
-- Description of the change
+- Remove and replace these comments with a description of your change
-- Reference to repository Issue (if applicable)
+- Reference related Issue(s) (e.g., "resolves Issue #123")